NgTruong624/DocuMind/README.md

 The frontend will start on `http://localhost:5173`

 ### 4. Access the Application
-Open [http://localhost:5173](http://localhost:5173) in your browser to start using DocuMind.
+- For local development, open [http://localhost:5173](http://localhost:5173) in your browser.
+- For the deployed app, visit [https://documind-app.onrender.com](https://documind-app.onrender.com).

 ## 🔧 Environment Variables